ansible/ansible-documentation/CONTRIBUTING.md

 # How to Contribute

-The ansible-documention project is [GPL-3.0 licensed](COPYING) and accepts contributions via GitHub pull requests.
+The ansible-documention project is [GPL-3.0 licensed](COPYING) and accepts contributions through GitHub pull requests.

 ## Certificate of Origin